-Secretary O'Neill.
+Secretary O'NEILL.
 All right.
 Great.

-[The prepared statement of Secretary O'Neill appears in the apbudget, but for you, they are these.
+[The prepared statement of Secretary O'Neill appears in the appendix.]

 Secretary O'NEILL.
-Then maybe I would just summarize the key points that I think should be the centerpoint of our discussion
+Then maybe I would just summarize the key points that I think should be the centerpoint of our discussion today.

 The centerpoint itself is the President's budget.
 I thought it was worth summarizing the critical points.
-I must say, I am going to find very difficult to live up to the standards set by the President last night in summarizing his own important principles in the
+I must say, I am going to find very difficult to live up to the standards set by the President last night in summarizing his own important principles in the budget, but for you, they are these.